Let's Talk About Pain Medicines (Phase 2)

 - When to call the pharmacist or provider

 Each participant will receive an easy-to-understand lesson booklet, provided in English and Spanish.
-In addition, 4 multilingual printable fact sheets are also available for participants and will be widely distributed on the following topics:
+In addition, participants will receive a drug deactivation kit and other informational materials, including 4 fact sheets on:

 - How are prescription opioids and other pain medicines different?

-- What can go wrong when you use opioid medicine?
+- What can go wrong when you use opioid medicines?

-The project is supported with generous funding from Security Health Plan, Wisconsin Department of Health Services Minority Health Program and Wisconsin Medical Society Foundation.
+The project is supported with generous funding from Security Health Plan.

 Health Literacy Summit